 - Sunday, 16 June: Father’s Day (third Sunday in June)

-- Sunday, 27 October: Clocks go back one hour (DST ends).
+- Sunday, 27 October: Clocks go back one hour as daylight saving time (DST) ends.

 French school holidays

 See our guide to school holidays in France.